 Also, know that in the event your concrete is new, you should always wait at least a month after new concrete is poured before attempting to stain it.

-This cool video shows you the entire process from start to finish.
+This cool video shows you the entire process of staining a concrete floor from start to finish.

 How much does it cost to stain a concrete floor?